SatoshiDNC/pwa-example/fwiw/INSTRUCTIONS.md

 $ git commit -m "implement XYZ feature (120m)"
 ```

-This facilitates automation of the requirements of the [Satoshi Fairware License].
+This facilitates automation of the requirements of the [Satoshi Fairware License](https://satoshidnc.com/licenses).

 ## Files: